petersem/posterr/README.md

  - Browser-based, so can run the app on one machine and a browser on another.
  - Background artwork option for slides (when available)
  - Browser connectivity checks and auto-reconnect when the poster app restarts. (eg During container updates)
+ - Supports screen resolution heights from 320 pixels to around 3500 pixels.

 ## Possible Uses
  - Mount a monitor on your wall (extra points if framed) and showcase your home media setup